Brian Cabral: College playing career

 Cabral lettered three seasons for Colorado at linebacker from 1975 to 1977 under Coach Bill Mallory, as he was a captain and played a big role on The Buffaloes' Big Eight champion team in 1976.
 He led Colorado with 13 tackles (12 solo) in the 1977 Orange Bowl against Ohio State.
 As a senior, he was honored as the Big Eight Conference's player of the week for a monster 25 tackles in a CU 27-21 win over Stanford and shared the team's Sure Tackler Award with Mark Haynes.
 That 25-tackle game included 13 solo stops and is still tied for the fourth most in a single game in Colorado team history.

 NFL career

-Cabral was a nine-year National Football League veteran, being drafted by the Atlanta Falcons in the fourth round of the 1978 NFL draft.
+Cabral was a nine-year National Football League veteran, being drafted 95th overall by the Atlanta Falcons in the fourth round of the 1978 NFL draft.
 He played two seasons with Atlanta, one with Green Bay and six with Chicago.
 As the captain of the Bears' special teams, he was a member of Chicago's Super Bowl XX championship team in 1985.